nix-community/nixos-landscape/CONTRIBUTING.md

 Before submitting, you MUST have run `nix flake check` and ensured that all issues are addressed.
 For formatting issues, `nix fmt` will format the code for you.
-Most clippy issues can be resolved with `cargo clippy --fix` (although it might be eduational to fix them yourself).
 If you have reuse issues, you can run the following command to annotate your code:

 ```
 reuse annotate --license AGPL-3.0-only --contributor "<Your name>" --copyright "<Your name>" <file(s) you'd like to annotate>